minershive/hiveos-asic/README.md

 You could add ASIC without entering *RIG_ID*, password and *API Server URL*.

 ##### To add ASIC without entering *RIG_ID* and password, you should fill *FARM_HASH* variable.
 Get your *FARM_HASH* from Hive OS dashboard.
-Replace '**your_farm_hash**' string you see below with your *FARM_HASH*.
+Replace `your_farm_hash` string you see below with your *FARM_HASH*.
 Transform the text below and then run as a single command:
  ```sh
 cd /tmp && curl -L --insecure -s -O https://raw.githubusercontent.com/minershive/hiveos-asic/master/hive/bin/selfupgrade && FARM_HASH='your_farm_hash' sh selfupgrade
 ```

 ##### To use another *API Server*, you should fill *HIVE_HOST_URL* variable.
-Replace '**http://your_api_server**' string you see below with your *API Server URL*.
+Replace `http://your_api_server` string you see below with your *API Server URL*.
 Transform the text below and then run as a single command:
 ```sh
 cd /tmp && curl -L --insecure -s -O https://raw.githubusercontent.com/minershive/hiveos-asic/master/hive/bin/selfupgrade && HIVE_HOST_URL='http://your_api_server' sh selfupgrade
 ```

 ##### Of course you could set *FARM_HASH* and *API Server* simultaneously.
-Replace '**your_farm_hash**' string you see below with your *FARM_HASH*.
-Replace '**http://your_api_server**' string you see below with your *API Server URL*.
+Replace `your_farm_hash` string you see below with your *FARM_HASH*.
+Replace `http://your_api_server` string you see below with your *API Server URL*.
 Transform the text below and then run as a single command:
 ```sh
 cd /tmp && curl -L --insecure -s -O https://raw.githubusercontent.com/minershive/hiveos-asic/master/hive/bin/selfupgrade && FARM_HASH='your_farm_hash' HIVE_HOST_URL='http://your_api_server' sh selfupgrade
 ```

 #### Bulk installation

 You can install Hive OS Client on all the ASICs you have on your local network.
-Or you can install firmware on Antminer S9, S9i, S9j.
-For this you need to have a running Linux box (like Hive OS on the GPU rig) or Antminer ASIC with Hive OS Client.
+For this you need to have a running Linux box (like Hive OS GPU rig) or Antminer ASIC with Hive OS Client.
 You could do it with just three commands.

 1. **Skip this step if you're on the ASIC with Hive OS Client.** Install *sshpass* and *curl*:\
 ```apt-get install -y sshpass curl```